pkivolowitz/CSC4730-Fall-2023/README.md

 * Any deviation from the specification likely results in penalties.

 * Generating even a single warning during building your own code will result in a 10 percent penalty.
+I will build on MacOS.

 * Commenting is required.
 Failure to adequately comment is a mandatory 5 percent penalty.

-### Late work
+### No Late work

-Late work (factoring in one free grace day) will not be accepted.
+**Late work (factoring in one free grace day) will not be accepted.**

 To state this differently, if an assignment is due on day *n*, you have until the end of day *n + 1* to turn it in.
 After that, it will not be accepted.

-I award partial credit even for substantial but incomplete work.
+I award partial credit for substantial but incomplete work.
 This is unlike the real world where incomplete work earns termination of your employment.
 Hand in what you have... it's better than a zero.

-## Grading Criteria
+## Grading Components

 | Gradable Component | Weight  | Notes   |
 | ------------------ | ------: | -----   |